To some applicants, the lure of receiving a monthly salary after months of job hunting is so irresistible, they sign the first offer they get.

 Let’s say your salary is $50,000 a year.
 If you only work 40 hours a week, you’ll earn about $24 per hour.
 If you often stay late without overtime pay, your hourly earnings will drop.

-This kind of schedule is common for some jobs, and in some cases employees are compensated for it with a bigger base salary or more vacation days.
+This kind of schedule is common for some jobs.
+In some cases, employees are compensated for it with a bigger base salary or more vacation days.
 Is that the case with your new job?

 A telecommunications engineer is always on call, in case one of their company’s clients experiences a problem with their system.
-Depending on their service level agreements, if a call comes in at 2 AM, they have to answer it and troubleshoot the problem.
-In some cases, they have to go to the site themselves, or send someone to fix it.
+Depending on their service level agreements, if a call comes in at 2 AM, they've got to answer it and troubleshoot the problem.
+In some cases, they've got to go to the site themselves, or send someone to fix it.
 It’s the same for doctors and other time-sensitive jobs.

 Unfortunately, round the clock communication isn’t limited to these jobs.
 In some cases, it depends on how workaholic your boss is.
 It’s better to know this early, before your future boss calls you at 1 AM to confirm your attendance at a 4 AM meeting.